nparslow/disfluency_gen/README.md

 # Usage:

 ## Requirements:
+nvidia-container-toolkit

+docker (version > 19.03)

-docker usage is currently set up for GPU only, cuda 10 or 11 however outside docker, it can be run with python3 `pip3 install -r requirements.txt` and can be installed as a module if you like:
+usage is currently set up for GPU only, cuda 10 or 11.

+However outside docker, it can be run with python3 `pip3 install -r requirements.txt` and can be installed as a module if you like:
 `pip3 install .`